01604 765007

 Rothersthorpe Road, Northampton, NN4 8HZ

 Oil is like the blood in your engine, it keeps everything working properly so checking it is very important and pretty simple.
 You should be checking at least every two weeks as part of your basic maintenance.
-Here’s a step by step guide but if you are still unsure of how to check, pop in to us and we will be happy to show you.
+Here’s a step-by-step guide but if you are still unsure of how to check, pop in to us and we will be happy to show you.

 1. Ensure that your car is on level ground, not on a slope. switch off your engine wait five minutes before you begin.